 Those who apply for a role that involves working closely with children and in some cases adults at risk, on any of our activities will be subject to safer recruitment principles relative to the mandatory systems in place.
-As a minimum they will require a criminal record certificate (disclosure and barring service checks), we will also take and follow up 2 references, check qualifications and licences, and where necessary conduct medical checks.
+As a minimum they will be required to produce a minimum of two references and a criminal record certificate (disclosure and barring service checks), qualifications and licences to be provided and checked, and where necessary medical checks will be needed.
 As a result of the roles and authority that many members of our workforce hold, they are considered, to be in a position of trust in relation to those in their care.

-This means that staff, or other members of the workforce, are in a position of power and influence over children or other vulnerable people they must not abuse their position for personal advantage or gratification or that of others.
+This means that staff, or other members of the workforce, are in a position of power and influence over children or other vulnerable people.
+They must not abuse their position for personal advantage or gratification or that of others.
 Staff must also report any concern they have about another member of the workforce to a designated safeguarding officer.